APercy/steampunk_blimp/README.md

 This vehicle was made to be shared with a team.
 So the owner can set more users to operate it.
 Inside the blimp, just use the command /blimp_share <name>

+- To go reverse, hold aux (E key) and backward together.
 - To remove someone from the sharing, /blimp_remove <name>
 - To list the owners, /blimp_list
 - To lock the blimp access, so only the owners can enter: /blimp_lock true